-This program provides you with a thorough training in Data Science, which focuses on making decisions supported by data.
-It is grounded in Statistics – to formulate relevant questions and determine the answer based on data – and Computer Science – to manipulate and visualize data efficiently.
+Data Science is an in-demand field that focuses on making decisions supported by data.
+It’s grounded in statistics to formulate relevant questions and determine the answer based on data, and in computer science to manipulate and visualize data efficiently.

 - Campus: Okanagan